 The first question that I often get when introducing the idea of Intuitive Eating to someone new is, “If I can eat anything, what happens if I start eating and can’t stop?

-NOTE: This post includes affiliate links which means that if you click through and purchase, I do receive some small financial benefit which helps me to continue to provide you with free content.
+NOTE: This post includes affiliate links which means that if you click through and purchase, I do receive some small financial benefit.

 It’s actually the opposite that happens